-In 1997, the Canadian Food Inspection Agency (CFIA) eased the standard container size requirements for apples (under the Fresh Fruit & Vegetable Regulations) by means of a two-year test market.
-The change increases to 200 kg (from 25 kg) the size of permissible shipping containers for fresh U.S. apples and eliminates all container-size restrictions for U.S. apples destined for processing in Canada.
+In 1997, the CFIA eased the standard container size requirements for apples (under the Fresh Fruit & Vegetable Regulations) by means of a two-year test market.
+The change increases to 200 kg (from 25 kg) the size of permissible shipping containers for U.S. apples for fresh market use.